apsunke/ant332_labguide/workshop/content/start/deployguest/_index.md

 weight = 15
 +++

+Lets deploy the Guestbook application so that we can start monitoring and collecting logs.
+Towards the end of the lab we will simulate scenarios and use this data to diagnose the root cause.

-**Run** the following command to setup and delpoy guestbook application deployment.
+**Run** the following command to setup and deploy guestbook application deployment.

 ```
 cd guestbook